marcosh/eventgraph/README.md

 SCHEMA:

-- any TAG has a name and a reference to its first and last event
+- any TAG has a name and a reference to all its events
 - any event has a reference to all its tags and, for every tag, a reference to the previous and the next event